survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ...
 ```

 You can execute these scripts through *npm run*.
-For instance, in this case we could use *npm run build*.
-As a result you should get build output as before.
+If you run it as is, it will give you the listing of available scripts.
+In this case we can use just *npm run build*.
+As a result you should get the same output as before.

 This works because npm adds *node_modules/.bin* temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.

 T> There are shortcuts like *npm start* and *npm test*.
 We can run these directly without *npm run* although that will work too.
+For those in hurry, you can use *npm t* to run your tests.

 T> It is possible to execute *npm run* anywhere within the project.
-It doesn't have to be run in the project root in order to work.
+It doesn't have to be run in the project root in order to work. npm will figure out the project root for you.

 ## Conclusion

-Even though we've managed to set up a basic Webpack setup, it's not that great yet.
+Even though we've managed to get webpack up and running, it's not that much yet.
 Developing against it would be painful.
 Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.

-That's where Webpack's more advanced features come in.
-To make room for these features, I will show you how to split your Webpack configuration in the next chapter.
+That's where webpack's more advanced features come in.
+To make room for these features, I will show you how to split your webpack configuration in the next chapter.